 As members of the Ethical Trading Initiative (ETI), we are committed to responsible business practices and to identifying, preventing, and remediating the human impact involved in running our business.
 Our Supplier Code of Conduct includes all aspects of the ETI Base Code, and is also informed by the Ten Principles of the United Nations Global Compact and The UN Guiding Principles on Business and Human Rights.

-We are a member of the Better Cotton Initiative, the largest cotton sustainability programme in the world, and are working closely with our suppliers to increase the amount of organic and recycled yarns for our collections.
-By tracking all our raw materials, we are able to use clear information to identify areas we can improve on.
+Our priority is the continued use of natural raw materials.
+We are a member of the Better Cotton Initiative, and are working closely with our suppliers to increase the amount of preferred fibres, such as organic and recycled yarns, in our collections.
+Tracking all our raw materials provides us with clear information to identify areas we can improve on.

-We have an extensive recycling policy throughout our company and are working towards having all of our packaging and print materials sustainably sourced and fully-recyclable.
+We have an extensive recycling policy throughout our company and are committed to diverting all operational waste from landfill.
+Our customer packaging is FSC accredited and recyclable.

 If you would like to know more about our working practices and commitment to sustainability, please contact us at email@example.com